Extraordinary attack on judiciary: Congress on Dhankhar's Kesavananda Bharati case verdict remarks | Politics

 Vice President Dhankhar had on Wednesday criticised the scrapping of the NJAC Act in 2015 and also questioned the Kesavananda Bharati case verdict, saying it set a wrong precedent and that he disagrees with the Supreme Court ruling that Parliament can amend the Constitution but not its basic structure.

-''In my 18 years as a MP, I've never heard anyone criticise the 1973 Kesavananda Bharati judgment of Supreme Court,'' Congress general secretary in-charge Jairam Ramesh said in a tweet.
+''In my 18 years as an MP, I've never heard anyone criticise the 1973 Kesavananda Bharati judgment of the Supreme Court,'' Congress general secretary in-charge Jairam Ramesh said in a tweet.

 ''In fact, legal luminaries of BJP like Arun Jaitley hailed it as a milestone.
-Now, Chairman of Rajya Sabha says it was wrong.
-Extraordinary attack on the judiciary!'' he said.
+Now, the Chairman of Rajya Sabha says it was wrong.
+Extraordinary attack on the judiciary!'' he tweeted.

+It also bears mention that a ''no-holds-barred assault'' on one Constitutional institution by another is quite unprecedented, Ramesh said in another tweet.

 Earlier, senior Congress leader P Chidambaram said Dhankhar is ''wrong'' in stating that Parliament is supreme and his views should warn every Constitution-loving citizen to be alert to the dangers ahead.